NVIDIA/NeMo/README.md

 **175B configuration:**

-The 175B model uses 128 nodes with 8 GPUs per node by default, and bf16 data type for training, and can be trained in about 35 days.
+The 175B model uses the bf16 data type.
+It can be trained in about 35 days using 128 nodes with 8 GPUs per node.
 The model includes 96 transformer layers, a hidden size of 12288, and 96 attention heads.
 The sequence length is 2048, and the optimizer is Adam.
 This model uses tensor parallelism of 8 and pipeline parallelism of 16.